olcf/olcf-user-docs/quantum/quantum_systems/ionq.rst

 For up-to-date characterization of these systems (including 1Q and 2Q gate error rates, SPAM error rates, dephasing times, and gate times, updated weekly), refer to the Backends tab on the `IonQ Cloud Console <https://cloud.ionq.com/backends/>`__ (requires IonQ login).
-This information is also available `via the IonQ API <https://docs.ionq.com/#tag/characterizations>`__.
+This information is also available `via the IonQ API <https://docs.ionq.com/user-manual/glossary#characterizations>`__.
 More information is also available on IonQ's website `here <https://ionq.com/quantum-systems/compare>`__.

-IonQ also provides access to a cloud-based simulator, which can be used with `noise models based on Harmony and Aria <https://ionq.com/docs/get-started-with-hardware-noise-model-simulation>`__.
+IonQ also provides access to a cloud-based simulator, which can be used with `noise models based on Aria and Forte <https://docs.ionq.com/guides/simulation-with-noise-models>`__.
 The simulator can be accessed and used in the same way as IonQ’s trapped-ion hardware systems.

 Connecting